pjmp/pkgman/README.md

 OPTIONS:
-    -i, --install <package>    install a given package -P, --packger=<packger>    package manager to use, can be either pacman or yay defaulting to yay -r, --remove <package>     remove a given package -s, --search <query>       search for given package by name
+    -i, --install <package>    install a given package -P, --packger=<packger>    package manager to use, can be either pacman or yay -r, --remove <package>     remove a given package -s, --search <query>       search for given package by name
 ```